8 Weekend Getaways from NYC

 The Crystal Springs Resort

-Hamburg, New Jersey may not immediately jump to mind when discussing a weekend away, but The Crystal Springs Resort changes all that, especially their awesome Biosphere pool complex!
-Plus, Grand Cascades Lodge and Minerals Hotel give you heaps of choices when it comes to accommodations.
+When I'm in the mood for some serious pampering, we head to Hamburg, New Jersey and check into The Crystal Springs Resort for the weekend.
+Their awesome Biosphere pool complex is truly impressive and kept my whole family happy.
+Plus, Grand Cascades Lodge and Minerals Hotel give you heaps of choices when it comes to comfortable accommodation.

 What I loved best:

-My favorite was family dinner with Chris and our son at Restaurant Latour for my birthday which has an incredible wine cellar and amazing views.
+My favorite was family dinner with Chris and our son at Restaurant Latour for my birthday which has beautiful views.

 Look at river views and explore military history on an exciting trip.

-The Thayer Hotel - 1.5 hours from NYC
+West Point and The Thayer Hotel - 1 hour 15 min from NYC

 To get to West Point, I suggest not driving this time, but instead taking the Metro-North Hudson Line from Grand Central to Garrison Station in West Point.
 It takes about 75 minutes and costs $15–20 USD one way.
 From Garrison, take a short taxi or rideshare across the river to West Point.